BAL-Looping Framework Glossary

 Recollection works much like the work of an archaeologist.
 An archaeologist doesn’t consult a library of films or photographs; they examine physical traces from the past – artifacts, fragments, and remains – and then piece together a plausible story.

-Looping does something similar.
-It draws on traces left by real experience and assembles them into a coherent recollection.
-But it can also be a naïve archaeologist.
+As the BAL uses looping, it draws on traces left by real experience and assembles them into a coherent recollection.
+But in certain situations it can behave like a naïve archaeologist.
 Sometimes it encounters traces that are not from a lived experience at all – for example, after waking from sleep, when there was no subjective experience.
-In that case, it may be looking at maintenance activity, "placing oneself into the world" routines, fragments from the previous day, and standard perceptual templates.
+In that case, it may be looking at maintenance activity, “placing oneself into the world” routines, physiological markers from current or recent bodily states, current or recent sensory input fragments from the previous day, and standard perceptual templates.
 It still constructs a convincing narrative, but mistakenly assumes that it corresponds to an actual past experience.

 Thermostat Analogy